Demand Side Response (DSR)

 10. How often would my business have to respond to DSR events and how long do they typically last?

 How often you need to respond depends on the scheme.
-For the Capacity Market, based on recent trends, responses typically are limited to less than one event per month on average across the whole year – although the number events can always increase due to external factors, for example, if something happens that adversely impacts system margin (the cushion between the level of demand and the available capacity on the supply-side).
+For the Capacity Market, based on recent trends, responses typically are limited to less than 3 events per year – although the number of events can always increase due to external factors, for example, if something happens that adversely impacts system margin (the cushion between the level of demand and the available capacity on the supply-side).
 On the other hand, Triad avoidance requires a regular response during the winter months in order to maximise the likelihood of avoiding all three Triads.

 You can select the right DSR schemes for your business according to how often you are prepared to respond.